Air consists of nitrogen. Revolutionary change in air composition

 • argon.

-It should be noted that composition is not constant and can vary significantly from site to site.
-For example, large cities are characterized by a high content of carbon dioxide.
-In the mountains will be observed reduced oxygen level, since this gas is heavier than nitrogen, and as it ascends, its density will decrease.
-Science Says Composition May Differ in Different Parts of the Planet 1% to 4% for each of the gases.
+It should be noted that composition is not constant and may vary significantly depending on different areas.
+For example, large cities have a high carbon dioxide content.
+In the mountains it will be observed reduced level oxygen, since this gas is heavier than nitrogen, and as it rises its density will decrease.
+Science says the composition may differ depending on the different parts planets from 1% to 4% for each gas.

 In addition to the percentage of gases, air is characterized by the following parameters: